Antifa (United States): #PunchWhiteWomen (2017)

 In August 2017, a #PunchWhiteWomen photo hoax campaign was spread by fake antifa Twitter accounts.
 Bellingcat researcher Eliot Higgins discovered an image of British actress Anna Friel portraying a battered woman in a 2007 Women's Aid anti-domestic violence campaign that had been re-purposed using fake antifa Twitter accounts organized by way of 4chan.
 The image is captioned "53% of white women voted for Trump, 53% of white women should look like this" and includes an antifa flag.
 Another image featuring an injured woman is captioned "She chose to be a Nazi.
 Choices have consequences" and includes the hashtag #PunchANazi.
 Higgins remarked to the BBC that "[t]his was a transparent and quite pathetic attempt, but I wouldn't be surprised if white nationalist groups try to mount more sophisticated attacks in the future".

 A similar fake image circulated on social media after the Unite the Right rally in 2017.
 The doctored image, actually from a 2009 riot in Athens, was altered to make it look like someone wearing an antifa symbol attacking a policeman with a flag.
 After the 2017 Las Vegas shooting, similar hoaxes falsely claimed that the shooter was an antifa "member"; another such hoax involved a fake antifa Twitter account praising the shooting.
 Another high-profile fake antifa account was banned from Twitter after it posted with a geotag originating in Russia.
-Those fake antifa accounts have been repeatedly reported on as real by right-leaning media outlets.
+Such fake antifa accounts have been repeatedly reported on as real by right-leaning media outlets.